lepperm/Learning-Log/_posts/2020-08-08-Learning-Log-Inception.markdown

 A stand-alone site would be an excellent way to reduce the barrier to entry, give me more control over the formatting and appearance, and also help benefit my public development ecosystem in general through use of SEO and project/site backlinks.

 Learning Ruby and the related environment is perhaps adding additional learning stress that doesn't directly benefit my more immediate React/Redux/Firebase stack objective.
-Even so, I currently feel like it will ultimately result in less maintenance and overhead and allow me to very rapidly produce content, and my comfort with GitLab CI/CD will allow me to deploy the site with my first contentful commit.
+Even so, I currently feel like it will ultimately result in less maintenance and overhead and allow me to very rapidly produce content, and my comfort with GitLab CI/CD will allow me to deploy the site with my first content-containing commit.

 ## Planning